satyasundar/satyasundar/README.md

 ### Hi there 👋

 # 💫 About Me:
 Hi there !!
-I am Satya Nayak.<br> In the past I have worked on Web2 and Web3 full stack applications.
+I am Satya Nayak.<br> In the past I have worked on Web2 and Web3, full stack applications and Data Engineering.
-Currently I am working on Data Engineering with mordern tech stack like Lakehouse architecture, open dataformat etc.
+Currently I am working on Data Engineering to AI full stack.

 ## 🌐 Socials: